JochimM/Delfi-PQ_FDIR/README.md

 > output = 3.141593 ≈ π

 From the above result, it is clear the right number is obtained from the Borwein algorithm.
+Therefore, the π calculation is verified.

+### Check memory address

+checkMemAddr

 ## Project complications